Inferno2211/earthen-strings-backend/README.md

 - **Sorting** by any field in ascending or descending order
 - **Toggle functionality** for boolean fields (isNew, published, artistPick)
 - **Category population** in product responses
+- **File uploads** with Cloudinary integration and web optimization
+- **Automatic image deletion** when entities are deleted or updated
 - **Error handling** with descriptive messages
 - **CORS enabled** for frontend integration